one-click-desktop/virtualization-server/README.md

 4. Run `qemu-guest-agent` on virtual machine startup.

 To build vagrant box for libvirt provider please read `vagrant-libvirt` box creation [documentation](https://github.com/vagrant-libvirt/vagrant-libvirt#create-box).

+## Virtual machine ansible provisioning

+> Ansible provision can significantly extend the virtual machine startup duration.
+Treat it as hotfix or changing configuration method.

+After virtual machine startup it can be provisioned by ansible playbook.
+Path to playbook can be passed in configuration file.
+By default it runs file from `res/poststartup_playbook.yml` path.
+It is crucial to test playbook before using inside system.
+Any error during playbook run will result ind domain startup failure.

+We advise to configure machine as much as it is possible before packing it into vagrant box.
+Ansible provisioner can significantly extend the virtual machine startup duration.

 ## Passing PCI devices to system